rcarroll901/django-autodoc/README.md

 ## Inline Documentation

 Documentation is generated from using the `help_text` argument of Django fields.
+All Django models within that module will be automatically detected, so listing out the models is not requred.
 For example:

 ```python
 class Offices(models.Model):
     """Information about Offices"""